e2e-win/flannel-kubernetes/README.md

 ## Work in progress

-- Support for hybrid cluster with master/minion nodes on different cloud providers.
+- Flannel with network-mode overlay

-- Different Linux versions support (currently only Ubuntu 14.04 and 16.04 supported)
+- Different Linux versions support (currently only 16.04 supported)

-### Known issues
+### Known issues ( TO BE UPDATED )

-- Windows containers do not support IPv6 at the moment.
-You can read more [here](https://docs.microsoft.com/en-us/virtualization/windowscontainers/container-networking/architecture#unsupported-features-and-network-options)